varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/assets.md

 ### NPV as a Decision Tool
 The net present value is a widely used tool for financial decision-making.
 However, to understand the basis of the approach, we must first answer a technical question: What discount rate should we use?

 The discount rates $r_{t+1,t}$, i.e., the rates of return between time periods $t\rightarrow{t+1}$ appearing in the discount factors, have an exciting interpretation within the context of net present value calculations.
-These rates can be _specified_ by the decision maker as the minumn accetable rate of return that could be earned by some hypothetical _alternative_ investment.
+These rates can be _specified_ by the decision maker as the minimum acceptable rate of return that some hypothetical _alternative_ investment could earn.

-We can setup the following criteria to deciced between a possible asset or project and a hypothetical alternative investment:
+We can set up the following criteria to decide between a possible asset or project and a hypothetical alternative investment:

-* $\text{NPV}<0$: A negative NPV indicates the proposed project will generate less income than the alternative investment e.g., zero-coupon bond at the same discount rate and time-to- maturity as the project.
+* $\text{NPV}<0$: A negative NPV indicates the proposed project will generate less income than the alternative investment, e.g., a zero-coupon bond at the same discount rate and time-to-maturity as the project.

-* $\text{NPV}=0$: A zero NPV indicates the proposed project will generate the same income as the alternative investment e.g., zero-coupon bond at the same discount rate and time-to- maturity as the project.
+* $\text{NPV}=0$: A zero NPV indicates the proposed project will generate the same income as the alternative investment, e.g., a zero-coupon bond at the same discount rate and time-to-maturity as the project.

-* $\text{NPV}>0$: A postive NPV indicates the proposed project will generate more income than a hypothetical alternative investment e.g., zero-coupon bond at the same discount rate and time-to- maturity as the project.
+* $\text{NPV}>0$: A positive NPV indicates the proposed project will generate more income than a hypothetical alternative investment, e.g., a zero-coupon bond at the same discount rate and time-to-maturity as the project.

 Let's do a net present value example: